mahendrabairagi/reInventWorkshop1/SageMaker lab/README.md

 **Note**: By the end of running the notebook, you'll have trained a face detection model, but not a good one.
 In reality it takes a long time to train a face detection model that performs at the level we need.
 For our purposes, we will use the pre-trained model DeepLens provides us for the rest of this lab.

+Your model will take 10-15 minutes to train for one epoch.
+Please move forward with the rest of the lab, and check back to view the outputs of your training job periodically.

 You've now completed the SageMaker portion of this lab.